Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Interactive elements that can be targeted by a mouse or touch pointer interaction should have a minimum size of at least 44px x 44px.
+__Description__: Interactive elements that can be targeted by a mouse or touch pointer interaction should have a minimum size of at least 44px x 44px.
 If elements are scaled according to data values (such as a scatterplot or otherwise), then alternative means must be provided to select, activate, or otherwise interact with the information or task that the element represents.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/target-size.html](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html)